polyaxon/polyaxon/site/docs/setup/connections/notifications.md

 ## Slack

-You can get notification directly to your your slack team's channels.
+You can get notification directly to your slack team's channels.
 In order to do that you need to link one or multiple slack webhook, Please check this [integration guide](/integrations/slack/) for to set Slack notifications.

 ## HipChat

-In order to configure Polyaxon to send notification to HipChat, you need to set the hipchat's integration section.
+In order to configure Polyaxon to send notifications to HipChat, you need to set the hipchat's integration section.
 Please check this [integration guide](/integrations/hipchat/) for to set HipChat notifications.

 ## Discord

-In order to configure Polyaxon to send notification to Discord, you need to set the discord's integration section.
+In order to configure Polyaxon to send notifications to Discord, you need to set the discord's integration section.
 Please check this [integration guide](/integrations/discord/) for to set Discord notifications.

 ## Mattermost

-In order to configure Polyaxon to send notification to Mattermost, you need to set the mattermost's integration section.
+In order to configure Polyaxon to send notifications to Mattermost, you need to set the mattermost's integration section.
 Please check this [integration guide](/integrations/mattermost/) for to set Mattermost notifications.

 ## PagerDuty

-In order to configure Polyaxon to send notification to PagerDuty, you need to set the pagerduty's integration section.
+In order to configure Polyaxon to send notifications to PagerDuty, you need to set the pagerduty's integration section.
 Please check this [integration guide](/integrations/pagerduty/) for to set PagerDuty notifications.